duetds/date-picker/README.md

 - Can be used with any JavaScript framework.
 - Doesn’t require any external libraries.
 - Weighs only ~10kb minified and Gzip’ed.
-- Build accessibility in mind to supports WCAG 2.1.
+- Built accessibility in mind to supports WCAG 2.1.
 - Supports all modern browsers and screen readers.
 - Allows theming using CSS Custom Properties.
 - Supports touch gestures for changing months and closing the picker.